8 Standard continuous distributions

 Once the mean of an exponential distribution is defined, the variance is defined.
 More flexibility is sometimes needed, which is provided by the gamma distribution.

-Definition 8.10 (Gamma distribution) If a random variable \(X\) has the PDF \[ f_X(x; \alpha, \beta) = \frac{1}{\beta^\alpha \Gamma(\alpha)} x^{\alpha - 1} \exp(-x/\beta) \] then \(X\) has a gamma distribution, where \(\Gamma(\cdot)\) is the gamma function (see Sect.
+Definition 8.9 (Gamma distribution) If a random variable \(X\) has the PDF \[ f_X(x; \alpha, \beta) = \frac{1}{\beta^\alpha \Gamma(\alpha)} x^{\alpha - 1} \exp(-x/\beta) \quad \text{for $x > 0$} \] then \(X\) has a gamma distribution, where \(\Gamma(\cdot)\) is the gamma function (see Sect.
 7.11) and \(\alpha, \beta > 0\).
-We write \(X \sim \text{Gam}(\alpha, \beta)\).
+The parameter \(\alpha\) is called the shape parameter and \(\beta\) is called the scale parameter.
+We write \(X \sim \text{Gamma}(\alpha, \beta)\) or \(X \sim \text{Gamma}(\text{shape} = \alpha, \text{scale} = \beta)\).
+This is called the scale parameterisation.

 In R, the gamma function \(\Gamma(x)\) is evaluated using gamma(x).

 The four R functions for working with the gamma distribution have the form [dpqr]gamma(shape, rate, scale = 1/rate), where shape\({}= \alpha\) and scale\({}= \beta\) (see App.
-D).
+E).

-Notice that \[\begin{align} \int_0^\infty f_X(x)\,dx &= \int_0^\infty\frac{e^{-x/\beta}x^{\alpha - 1}}{\beta^\alpha\Gamma(\alpha)}\,dx\nonumber\\ &= \frac{1}{\Gamma(\alpha)} \int_0^\infty e^{-y} y^{\alpha-1}\,dy \quad \text{(on putting $y = x/\beta$)}\nonumber \\ &= 1, \tag{8.11} \end{align}\] because \(\int_0^\infty \exp(-y) y^{\alpha-1}\,dy = \Gamma(\alpha)\).
+Notice that \[\begin{align} \int_0^\infty f_X(x)\,dx &= \int_0^\infty\frac{e^{-x/\beta}x^{\alpha - 1}}{\beta^\alpha\Gamma(\alpha)}\,dx\nonumber\\ &= \frac{1}{\Gamma(\alpha)} \int_0^\infty e^{-y} y^{\alpha-1}\,dy \quad \text{(on putting $y = x/\beta$)}\nonumber \\ &= 1, \tag{8.12} \end{align}\] because \(\int_0^\infty \exp(-y) y^{\alpha-1}\,dy = \Gamma(\alpha)\).

 The distribution function for the gamma distribution is complicated, involving incomplete gamma functions, and will not be given.
 The following are the basic properties of the gamma distribution.

-Theorem 8.7 (Gamma distribution properties) If \(X\sim\text{Gam}(\alpha,\beta)\) then
+Theorem 8.7 (Gamma distribution properties) If \(X\sim\text{Gamma}(\alpha,\beta)\) then

 1. \(\operatorname{E}[X] = \alpha\beta\).